-The Companies and Intellectual Property Commission (“CIPC”) has introduced a new way of lodging the Annual Financial Statements (“AFS”) which are to accompany the Annual Returns of a company.
+The Companies and Intellectual Property Commission (“CIPC”) has introduced a new way of lodging the Annual Financial Statements (“AFS”) which must accompany the Annual Returns of a company.

-There are currently about 1.8 million companies registered at CIPC.
-The initial implementation phase, which is due to start in July 2018, requires certain types of companies to submit their financial statements in an XBRL format.
+There are approximately 1.8 million companies registered at CIPC.
+The implementation phase will commence on 1 July 2018 and it will require certain types of companies to submit their financial statements in the XBRL format.

 The XBRL tagging process takes place in distinct stages:

 - AFS are uploaded to the application;

 - The application applies as many tags as possible from a degree of intelligence existing in the application;

 - The files are reviewed and any ambiguities corrected;

 - The resultant XBRL file is then subject to a validation check, to ensure it will meet the validation requirements of the CIPC.